Mississippi capital: Water everywhere, not a drop to drink

 “I cannot speak for the state of Mississippi.
 You would have to ask them,” she said.
 Jean-Pierre said White House officials have been in contact with local officials and the state Health Department, but had no details about calls between President Joe Biden and local or state officials.

-Reeves said the Mississippi Emergency Management Agency will start distributing both drinking water and non-potable water, and the National Guard will be called in to help.
-The governor said he understands people’s frustrations.
+Reeves said the Mississippi Emergency Management Agency will start distributing both drinking water and non-potable water, and he activated the National Guard to help.

 The problems at the water treatment plant came after the city appeared to largely avoid widespread flooding from a Pearl River swollen by days of heavy rain.
-One home was flooded Monday but Jackson Mayor Chokwe Antar Lumumba said the water did not rise as high as expected.
+One home was flooded Monday but the mayor said the water did not rise as high as expected.
 Earlier projections showed about 100 to 150 buildings in the Jackson area faced the possibility of flooding.

 The National Weather Service said the Pearl River crested Monday at about 35.4 feet (10.8 meters).
 That is short of the major flood stage level of 36 feet (10.97 meters).
 Parts of Jackson flooded in 2020 after the river rose above that level.